 You don’t need to go to the expense of a gym membership to build your fitness.
-Staying active around your home and garden is a great way to keep moving, plus your house and its surroundings will look great too.
-Mopping, hoovering, and pushing a lawnmower, are fantastic ways of staying mobile whilst using your upper and lower muscle groups, without the need to bend or kneel.
+Staying active around your home and garden is a great way to keep moving.
+Plus your house and its surroundings will look great too.
+Try mopping, hoovering, and pushing a lawnmower.
+They’re fantastic ways of staying mobile whilst using your upper and lower muscle groups, without the need to bend or kneel.

 TAKE A SEAT

 Returning to exercise doesn’t have to mean running around the park or hiking over hill and dale.
-If your mobility is reduced there are simple exercises you can attempt from the comfort and support of a chair that will help to get your heart rate up and release those feel good endorphins.
-The NHS provide a programme of sitting exercises to warm up your upper body and get your legs moving while reducing the risk of falls.
+If your mobility is reduced there are simple exercises you can attempt from the comfort and support of a chair.
+These exercises will help get your heart rate up and release those feel-good endorphins.
+The NHS provides a programme of sitting exercises to warm up your upper body and get your legs moving while reducing the risk of falls.

 Visit your local pool and take a walk in the shallow end.
-Walking up and down will help to get your heart pumping thanks to the gentle resistance from the water, and the low impact nature of this exercise will help to relieve aches and pains and protect your knees and joints compared to walking or jogging outdoors.
+Walking up and down will help to get your heart pumping thanks to the gentle resistance from the water.
+And the low impact nature of this exercise will help to relieve aches and pains, as well as protecting your knees and joints compared to walking or jogging outdoors.
 Once you’re feeling fit, ask your local gym or leisure centre about water aerobics to really work up a low-impact sweat.

 When you make up your mind to improve your fitness, you don’t have to go it alone.
-Your local health improvement team or council sports development team can put you in touch with a range of groups or organisations that would be suited to your level of ability.
-Clubs and groups for older adults are increasingly popular and you may be able to find things like walking football and rugby or dancing and hiking on your doorstep.
-Not only will you start to feel physically better, having the chance to meet likeminded people who will offer support, advice, and encouragement as your strength grows will also do wonders for your wellbeing.
+Your local health improvement team or council sports development team can put you in touch with a range of groups or organisations suited to your level of ability.
+Clubs and groups for older adults are increasingly popular.
+You may be able to find things like walking football and rugby, or dancing and hiking, on your doorstep.
+Not only will you start to feel physically better, but having the chance to meet likeminded people who offer support, advice, and encouragement as your strength grows will also do wonders for your wellbeing.

 Yoga is a wonderful way to introduce yourself to exercise.
-Although images of lithe ladies bending into seemingly impossible positions may feel a little off-putting, finding a great yoga instructor should help you to feel a little less intimidated.
-Starting off with gentle stretches your confidence and flexibility will grow and with regular practice you’re very likely to surprise yourself with what you can achieve over time.
+Don’t let images of lithe ladies bending into seemingly impossible positions put you off.
+Find a great yoga instructor and you should feel a little less intimidated.
+Starting off with gentle stretches your confidence and flexibility will grow.
+And with regular practice you’re very likely to surprise yourself with what you can achieve over time.